Nelson Mandella

 Snowman Trek

-The Snowman Trek is widely regarded as one of the toughest high-altitude treks on the planet.
-Traversing more than 300km across the Bhutanese Himalayas, the route crosses 11 mountain passes – many above 5,000 metres – and takes participants through isolated valleys, glacial lakes and ancient monasteries.
+The team successfully traversed more than 300km across the Bhutanese Himalayas, crossing 11 mountain passes – many above 5,000 metres – and navigating through isolated valleys, glacial lakes and ancient monasteries.

-The trek demands extraordinary physical and mental resilience, with unpredictable weather and extreme altitude adding to the challenge
+The trek demanded extraordinary physical and mental resilience, with unpredictable weather and extreme altitude adding to the challenge.
+Fewer than 300 people are said to have completed the extended version of the Snowman Trek, since its inception in 1987.

-This year, participants will take on the Snowman Trek not only for adventure, but to raise vital funds for Laureus Sport for Good, the global foundation that uses sport to transform the lives of young people.
+The individuals’ efforts and achievement will raise vital funds for Laureus Sport for Good, the global foundation that uses sport to transform the lives of young people.

 Laureus currently supports over 290 programmes in 36 countries, reaching more than 258,000 young people through sport-based initiatives that tackle violence, discrimination and inequality.